VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 ①Become familiar with the equipment and its operation.

-②Isolate system electrically.
+②Isolate the system electrically.

-③Before attempting the procedure ensure that:
+③Before attempting the procedure, ensure that:

-Mechanical handling equipment is available, if required, for handling refrigerant cylinders; All personal protective equipment is available and being used correctly;
+Mechanical handling equipment is available, if required, for handling refrigerant cylinders; all personal protective equipment is available and being used correctly;

 The recovery process is supervised at all times by a competent person;